belowthetree/agent-cli/README_EN.md

 - ✨ Configurable MCP server connections
 - ✨ Built with Rust, high performance and reliable
 - ✨ Supports command-line interactive interface
-- ✨ Acts as a server to connect with NapCat and respond to QQ @mentions
+- ✨ Acts as a server to connect with NapCat and respond to QQ @ messages

 ## 📦 Installation Guide